Giovanni Antonio Sanna: Biography

 Giovanni Antonio Sanna was son of Giuseppe Sanna, a lawyer, and Maria Ignazia Sanna.
-He migrated in Marseille, France, where he became a merchant.
+He migrated to Marseille, France, where he became a merchant.
 He married Maria Llambi y Casas, a Catalonia-born Spanish woman, with whom he had four daughters.

 In 1860 he became the owner of the Turinese newspaper "Il Diritto".
 He founded the "Banca Agricola Sarda" (Sardinian Agricultural Bank) in 1871.

 He was elected deputy of parliament of the Italian Kingdom for three legislatures, from 1857 to 1865.